guardian/source/docs/10-stories.md

     }
     ```

-1. Any args that should not be shown in docs should be marked with the `@ignore` annotation and a comment explaining why
+1. Any props that should not be documented should be marked with the `@ignore` annotation and a comment explaining why

     ```tsx
     interface MyChildComponentProps {